xniola/AWS-SDK/README.md

 A collection of Python-SDK scripts for automating the most common tasks in AWS

 ## ReadOnly folder
-In the **ReadOnly** folder you will find all the scripts that can be executed without particular precautions, since there are read-only operations
+In **ReadOnly** folder you will find all the scripts that can be executed without particular precautions, since there are read-only operations

 ## Operations folder
 In **Operations** folder there are some scripts that you should run with caution as they may cause changes in the infrastructure